Architecture¶

 handle_validation() |

-Accept only psyquack validate, show pass/fail, advance progress |
+Accept only psyquack validate, track pass/fail, advance progress |

 Progress is written to yellow-olive-lab/progress.json on every challenge mount.